SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Reservations are valid for 60 days.
+            text: 'Reservations are valid for 60 days (or until October 1, 2021).
 If your tickets are still unpaid after 60 days, you''ll receive an email with an option to extend or cancel your reservation.
 Reservations that are not paid after 60 days and have not been extended will be automatically deleted.'
       -
         type: heading
         attrs: